ussyed11/Covid-19-Impact-on-Mental-Illness-in-USA/README.md

 An unsupervised machine learning algorithm of Elbow curve and k-means clustering is used to identify clusters of AMI based on covid-19 total cases.

 Linear Regression Model
+After we trained the module with the dataset, the
 <img width="627" alt="Screen Shot 2022-07-22 at 9 26 56 AM" src="https://user-images.githubusercontent.com/100246124/180448875-76e910e9-f286-4ed2-bbab-fd841eff7673.png">

 Multilinear Regression Model